WHO ARE THE LOBBYISTS?

 The Lobbyists (Tommy Crawford, Eloise Eonnet, Alex Grubbs, Will Turner, Tony Aidan Vo, and Douglas Waterbury-Tieman) formed in 2012, and take their name from the lobby of The Flea Theater, where the group first started playing and writing music together.
 Drawing on folk, roots, and a host of other influences, the band has been noted for their lush harmonies, “marvelous” songwriting (The New York Times), and “impressive musicianship” (Entertainment Weekly).
 The New Yorker calls their music “terrific,” and The Village Voice lauds them as “undeniably talented.”

-One part band and one part theater company, the group of hybrid actor-musician-composer artists partner with playwrights to create non-traditional musicals.
+One part band and one part theater company, the group of hybrid actor-musician-composer artists creates new music and innovative works of music theater.
+The group creates as an ensemble and frequently collaborates with playwrights, actors, musicians, directors, and other theater artists.
 Their music for SEAWIFE, a haunted tale of the American whaling trade created with playwright Seth Moore and director Liz Carlson, was nominated for a 2016 Drama Desk Award for Outstanding Music in a Musical alongside Steve Martin, Sara Bareilles, Michael John LaChiusa and Andrew Lloyd Webber.

 They have played some of New York’s favorite concert venues, including Joe’s Pub, Rockwood Music Hall, 54 Below, Pete’s Candy Store, Ars Nova, Mercury Lounge, and more.
 Their music has been workshopped and developed with NY Stage & Film, Cape Cod Theater Project, Ars Nova, and Rhinebeck Writers’ Retreat.
 SeaWife was originally produced Off-Broadway by Naked Angels in partnership with the South Street Seaport, and subsequently premiered regionally at Nantucket’s White Heron Theater.
 Their debut full-length album, Songs from SeaWife, was released January 9th 2017 and is available widely online.